DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-05-24-setting-up-for-design.md

 ## Where we started

 We agreed, as a team, to use .gov.uk design patterns.
-The interaction designer (Jonathan Porton) had a meeting with several lead IxDs in DfE (Andy Jones and Anne Chan).
+The interaction designer (Jonathan Porton) met with several lead IxDs in DfE (Andy Jones and Anne Chan).
 Following this meeting the following was confirmed:

 > "Anything on education.gov.uk must not use the GOV.UK Logotype and crown, replace both with Department for Education and use a generic font family like Arial, Sans-serif."